MIPPL/nephele-org-website/public/content/developers/tutorials/reverse-engineering-a-contract/index.md

 We jump if `Value*` is smaller than 2^256-CALLVALUE-1 or equal to it.
 This looks like logic to prevent overflow.
 And indeed, we see that after a few nonsense operations (writing to memory is about to get deleted, for example) at offset 0x01DE the contract reverts if the overflow is detected, which is normal behavior.

-Note that such an overflow is extremely unlikely, because it would require the call value plus `Value*` to be comparable to 2^256 wei, about 10^59 ETH.
-[The total ETH supply, at writing, is less than two hundred million](https://etherscan.io/stat/supply).
+Note that such an overflow is extremely unlikely, because it would require the call value plus `Value*` to be comparable to 2^256 wei, about 10^59 NEPH.
+[The total NEPH supply, at writing, is less than two hundred million](https://etherscan.io/stat/supply).

 | Offset | Opcode   | Stack                                     |
 | -----: | -------- | ----------------------------------------- |